Hazardous (ship): History

 In 1706, upon return from America as part of a 200-ship convoy, Hazardous went aground on a sandbank between Selsey and East Wittering, and was wrecked.
+Most of the crew survived.

 The wreck

 The bow section of the hull lies to the north, and another section, believed to be the stern lies to the south.
 It appears that when the ship sank, the hull breached amidships.

 Discovery and investigation

 A single cannon was recovered from the vicinity of the site in 1966 and further guns were identified in 1977.
 Excavations and surveys were undertaken in the 1980s which resulted in the recovery of late seventeenth to early eighteenth-century artefacts.
 Wessex Archaeology undertook remote sensing in 2014 which identified more cannon near the site.
 The designated area was therefore increased in order to protect these new finds.

 Frequent survey of the site is ongoing.